Number Input

 Content Guidelines

-• Use clear, concise labels that describe what number the user needs to enter
+• Use clear and concise labels that describe exactly what number the user needs to enter.

-• Include units of measurement in the label or as a suffix when applicable or in the label.
+• Include units of measurement in the label or as a suffix when applicable.

-• For range-limited inputs, consider showing the allowed range in the helper text
+• For range-limited inputs, display the allowed range in the help or inline text.

 Accessibility